Infinitude of palindromic almost-prime numbers: Acknowledgments

 \section{Acknowledgments}

-We would like to express our gratitude to Qiang Wang for useful advices and to Igor E. Shparlinski for notifying us of Col's work \cite{Col}.
+We would like to express our gratitude to Qiang Wang for useful advice and to Igor E. Shparlinski for conversations involving the square moduli and notifying us of Col's work \cite{Col}.
+We are also deeply indebted to C\'{e}cile Dartyge, Hirotaka Kobayashi, Yuta Suzuki and Ryota Umezawa for pointing out one important omission in an earlier draft of the work and for referring us to the books by Greaves \cite{Greaves} and Halberstam-Richert \cite{Halberstam-Richert}.
+Finally we thank the anonymous referees for several helpful suggestions.
 D. Panario was funded by the Natural Science and Engineering Research Council of Canada (NSERC), reference number RPGIN-2018-05328.